Trying to decide if “The Companion” Play Kit from Lovevery is worth it in 2022? YES!

 Is The Companion Play Kit from Lovevery worth it?

-Honestly, between the hassle of finding the items, shipping, and just the dupes all being a little “off” developmentally I'd probably pay the extra $10-20 premium for the ease of Lovevery.
+Honestly, between the hassle of finding the items, shipping, and just the dupes all being a little “off” developmentally and quality wise, I'd probably pay the extra $5-10 premium for the ease of Lovevery.
 That's me personally.

 You of course need to make a choice that suits you best.
 If cost savings is your number one concern, I'd suggest checking out KiwiCo's subscription kits over trying to recreate this box yourself.
 But so far, I prefer Lovevery over KiwiCo and do think this box is worth it, even with the update.

 Like I said, my daughter started playing with a lot of these items around 16 months.
 I didn't mean for it happen, but when she saw the Lovevery boxes delivered she started squealing (she knows what they are since we use them for easy toy rotation too!) and insisted I open it.
 Since then she's continued to get more and more use out of the items.